 People react after tear gas was fired by police during a protest in Hong Kong's Central District on November 11.

-Riot police stand off with protesters at an entrance of a shopping mall during a demonstration on November 10.
+Riot police face off with protesters at an entrance of a shopping mall during a demonstration on November 10.

 A man is helped by a volunteer medic after police used pepper spray during a demonstration on November 10.